Detecting Feedback Vertex Sets of Size $k$ in $O^\star(2.7^k)$ Time: Treewidth and Separators

 We now proceed with our method of constructing $S$.
 First, temporarily remove the FVS $F$ from the graph, leaving a forest $T$.
 We first select a set $S_\e$ of $\be$ vertices to remove from the forest, for some $\be=o(k)$, to break it into connected components such that the edges between $F$ and $T$ are evenly split among the components.
 More precisely, we want every connected component of $T-S_\e$ to share at most a $1/\be$ fraction of all edges between $F$ and $T$; we show in \Cref{lem:tree} below that this is always possible.
 The $\be$ vertices in $S_\e$ will eventually go into every bag in the decomposition; this only increases the treewidth by $o(k)$, which is negligible.
 Hence, we can safely ignore the set $S_\e$.

 Next, we perform a \emph{random coloring procedure} as follows: randomly color every connected component of $T-S_\e$ red or blue, uniformly and independently.
 Let $A$ be the union of all components colored red, and $B$ be the union of all components colored blue.
-For simplicity of exposition, we will assume here that $F$ is an independent set: that is, there are no edges between vertices in the FVS.
-Then, if a vertex in $F$ has all its neighbors in $T-S_\e$ belonging to red components, then we can safely add $F$ to $A$.
-Similarly, if all neighbors belong to blue components, then we can safely add $F$ to $B$.
-Observe that the new graphs $G[A]$ and $G[B]$ have no edges between them.
+For simplicity of exposition, we will assume here (\emph{with} loss of generality) that $F$ is an independent set: that is, there are no edges between vertices in the FVS.
+Then, if a vertex $v\in F$ has all its neighbors in $T-S_\e$ belonging to red components, then $v$ only has neighbors in $A$, so let us add $v$ to $A$.
+Similarly, if all neighbors belong to blue components, then $v$ only has neighbors in $B$, so let us add $v$ to $B$.
+Observe that the new graphs $G[A]$ and $G[B]$ still have no edges between them, so every vertex addition so far has been ``safe''.

 What is the probability that a vertex in $F$ joins $A$ or $B$?
 Recall that $d(F) = \bar d k$, and since $F$ is an independent set, $|E[F,T-S_\e]| \le |E[F,T]| = d(F) = \bar d k$.
 If a vertex in $F$ has exactly $\bar d$ edges to $T-S_\e$, then it has probability at least $2^{-\bar d}$ of joining $A$, with equality when all of these edges go to different connected components in $T-S_\e$.
 Of course, we only have that vertices in $F$ have at most $\bar d$ neighbors on average, but a convexity argument shows that in expectation, at least a $(2^{-\bar d}-o(1))k$ fraction of vertices in $F$ join $A$.
 That is, $\E[|A\cap F|]\ge(2^{-\bar d}-o(1))k$.
 We can make a symmetric argument for vertices joining $B$.
 Of course, we need both events---enough vertices joining each of $A$ and $B$---to hold simultaneously, which we handle with a concentration argument.
 From here, it is straightforward to finish the treewidth construction.
 We now present the formal proofs.